undistro/zora/charts/zora/README.md

 > - Update `undistro` chart repository using `helm repo update undistro`
 > - List all versions available of `undistro/zora` chart using `helm search repo undistro/zora --versions`
 > - List all releases using `helm list`
+> - Get the notes provided by `zora` release using `helm get notes zora -n zora-system`

 ## Uninstalling the Chart